-2. Understand the pros and cons of hiring a freelancer from an agency.
 It might be costlier pound for pound to hire a virtual assistant who’s working for an agency, due to overhead costs, says Rich Pearson, senior vice president of categories and geographies at Elance-oDesk.
 (His company provides an online marketplace for hiring freelancers through the Elance.com and oDesk.com websites.)
 But an agency might arrange for an entrepreneur to use multiple assistants to smooth over gaps in availability or in skill sets.

 Listings of available freelancers on the Elance and oDesk platforms include those who are paid by agencies and those who work independently.
 The entrepreneur can also post a job listing.